psb7/Customer_Segmentation_Arvato/README.md

-# Identify Customer Segments Arvto
+# Identify Customer Segments - Arvato

 # Project Overview
 - In this project, I worked with real-life data provided to us by our Bertelsmann partners AZ Direct and Arvato Finance Solution.